hyob1310/ai-counterfactual-sunday-sales-r/README.md

 - relies heavily on takeout and drive-thru traffic

-The analysis first learns Sunday-to-Saturday revenue patterns from McDonald’s-like fast-food data, then applies these patterns to a Chick-fil-A–style baseline to estimate counterfactual Sunday revenue.
+The analysis first learns Sunday-to-Saturday revenue patterns from comparable fast-food data, then applies these patterns to a Chick-fil-A–style baseline to estimate counterfactual Sunday revenue.

 ---

-## Methodolody
+## Methodology
 The project followed a counterfactual forecasting workflow:

 1. Analyze McDonald’s weekend sales patterns